Frequently Asked Questions

 Validation: Implement robust validation to prevent invalid numbers from entering your system.

-Formatting for Display: While storing numbers in E.164, you might want to format them differently for display to enhance readability.
-Consider grouping digits for clarity.
+Formatting for Display: While storing numbers in E.164, format them differently for display to enhance readability.
+Group digits for clarity.

 Error Handling: Implement comprehensive error handling to gracefully manage invalid input and prevent application crashes.
 Include specific error messages to aid in debugging and troubleshooting.
 Consider scenarios like invalid length, incorrect area code, or blocked numbers.

-Sint Maarten utilizes various number prefixes within the 721 area code.
-Understanding these prefixes can help you categorize numbers and implement more specific validation rules.
+Sint Maarten uses various number prefixes within the 721 area code.
+Understanding these prefixes helps you categorize numbers and implement more specific validation rules.

 +1 721 54X XXXX